-We are often asked by clients how to determine whether a breach is reportable to the supervisory authority and/or a data subject or if it should simply be recorded in the Data Breach Register.
+We are often asked by clients how to determine whether a breach is reportable to the An authority established by its member state to supervise the compliance of data protection regulation. and/or a An individual who can be identified or is identifiable from data. or if it should simply be recorded in the Data Breach Register.

 The Data Controller also has additional obligations to report the breach to data subjects, without undue delay, if the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms.